DigitalSignature:: Signing:: DefaultHandler

 Only filling in forms, signing and annotation creation/deletion/modification are allowed.

 Finalizes the signature field as well as the signature dictionary before writing.

-Returns the DER serialized OpenSSL::PKCS7 structure containing the signature for the given IO byte ranges.
+Returns the DER serialized CMS signed data object containing the signature for the given IO byte ranges.

 byte_range argument is an array containing four numbers [offset1, length1, offset2, length2].
 The offset numbers are byte positions in the